johnbamberg/johnbamberg.github.io/publications.md

 65. The minimum degree of minimal Ramsey graphs for cliques,
 Bulletin of the London Mathematical Society 54 (2022), pp. 1827-1838,
 with Anurag Bishnoi and Thomas Lesgourges. [doi](https://doi.org/10.1112/blms.12658)
+66. Implications of vanishing Krein parameters on Delsarte designs, with applications in finite geometry, Algebraic Combinatorics 6 (2023), no. 1, pp. .
+with Jesse Lansdown.

 ## To appear

-- Implications of vanishing Krein parameters on Delsarte designs, with applications in finite geometry, Algebraic Combinatorics (January 2023),
-with Jesse Lansdown.

-## Submitted

-- Codes and designs in Johnson graphs from symplectic actions on quadratic forms,
-with Alice Devillers, Mark Ioppolo, Cheryl E. Praeger.
 - Simpler foundations for the hyperbolic plane,
+Forum Mathematicum,
 with Tim Penttila.
 - Separating rank 3 graphs,
+European Journal of Combinatorics,
 with Michael Giudici, Jesse Lansdown, and Gordon Royle.

+## Submitted

+- Codes and designs in Johnson graphs from symplectic actions on quadratic forms,
+with Alice Devillers, Mark Ioppolo, Cheryl E. Praeger.
 - Affine vector space partitions,
 with Yuval Filmus, Ferdinand Ihringer, and Sascha Kurz.
 - FinInG: a package for finite incidence geometry,